Secure Multi-User Linearly-Separable Distributed Computing: Abstract

 \section{Abstract}

 The introduction of the new multi-user linearly-separable distributed computing framework, has recently revealed how a parallel treatment of users can yield large parallelization gains with relatively low computation and communication costs.
-These gains stem from a new approach that converts the computing problem into a sparse matrix factorization problem; a matrix $\mathbf{F}$ that describes the users' requests, is decomposed as \(\mathbf{F} = \mathbf{DE}\), where a \(\gamma\)-sparse \(\mathbf{E}\) defines the task allocation across $N$ servers, and a \(\delta\)-sparse \(\mathbf{D}\) defines the connectivity between \(N\) servers and \(K\) users as well as the decoding process.
+These gains stem from a new approach that converts the computing problem into a sparse matrix factorization problem; a matrix \(\mathbf{F}\) that describes the users' requests, is decomposed as \(\mathbf{F} = \mathbf{DE}\), where a \(\gamma\)-sparse \(\mathbf{E}\) defines the task allocation across \(N\) servers, and a \(\delta\)-sparse \(\mathbf{D}\) defines the connectivity between \(N\) servers and \(K\) users as well as the decoding process.
 While this approach provides near-optimal performance, its linear nature has raised data secrecy concerns.

-We here adopt an information-theoretic secrecy framework, seeking guarantees that each user can learn nothing more than its own requested function.
-In this context, our main result provides two necessary and sufficient secrecy criteria; (i) for each user \(k\) who observes $\alpha_k$ server responses, the common randomness visible to that user must span a subspace of dimension exactly $\alpha_k-1$, and (ii) for each user, removing from \(\mathbf{D}\) the columns corresponding to the servers it observes must leave a matrix of rank at least \(K-1\).
-With these conditions in place, we design a general scheme --- that applies to finite and non-finite fields alike --- which is based on appending to \(\mathbf{E}\) a basis of \(\mathrm{Null}(\mathbf{D})\) and by carefully injecting shared randomness.
-In many cases, this entails no additional costs.
-The scheme, while maintaining performance, guarantees perfect information-theoretic secrecy in the case of finite fields, while in the real case, the conditions yield an explicit mutual-information bound that can be made arbitrarily small by increasing the variance of Gaussian common randomness.
+We adopt an information-theoretic secrecy framework requiring that each user learns nothing more than its own requested function.
+Our main results provide (i) a necessary condition stating that for each user $k$ observing $\alpha_k$ server responses, the common randomness visible to that user must span a subspace of dimension greater than $\alpha_k-1$, and (ii) a necessary and sufficient condition requiring that removing from $\mathbf{D}$ the columns corresponding to the servers observed by a user leaves a matrix of rank at least $K-1$.
+Based on these conditions, we design a general, cost-preserving secrecy-enforcing transformation valid over both finite and real fields, obtained by appending to $\mathbf{E}$ a basis of $\mathrm{Null}(\mathbf{D})$ and carefully injecting shared randomness.
+This scheme preserves communication and computation costs, guarantees perfect information-theoretic secrecy over finite fields, and in the real case yields an explicit mutual-information bound that can be made arbitrarily small by increasing the variance of Gaussian common randomness.